kode-kelvin/NiceGUI-CRUD-MongoDB/README.md

 python app.py
 ```

-This will start the FastAPI server and make the application accessible at [http://localhost:8000](http://localhost:8000).
+This will start the NiceGUI server and make the application accessible at [http://localhost:8000](http://localhost:8000).

 ## Usage